 In the words of famed management consultant Peter Drucker, “what gets measured gets managed.”
-That holds true for sales results and the people responsible for driving them — whose efforts go a long way in determining whether a business is profitable.
+That holds true for sales results and the people responsible for driving them; their efforts go a long way in determining whether a business is profitable.
 Fortunately, most businesses already have plenty of sales data at their disposal.
 The key is to identify which metrics are most useful to the business and how to interpret them to assess and forecast performance.
 Top-performing sales teams use their data to remain laser-focused on achieving or exceeding their sales goals.

 What Are Sales Metrics?

 Sales metrics are data points that measure and evaluate an individual, team or company’s sales performance over a period of time.
 In the big picture, sales metrics help an organization analyze the success of its sales initiatives, as well as identify areas that might need improvement.
-They also inform sales strategies, monitor goals and objectives and track progress, while providing other critical business insights.
+They also inform sales strategies, monitor goals and objectives, and track progress, while providing other critical business insights.

 Sales Metrics vs. Sales KPIs

 While closely related, sales metrics and sales key performance indicators (KPIs) are not synonymous.
-Sales metrics measure the sales-related performance and activities of an individual, team or company over a period of time.
+Sales metrics cover a wide range of sales-related performance and activities of an individual, team or company over a period of time.
+They keep a finger on the pulse of a team’s activity but they don’t necessarily always relate directly to business goals.
+Meantime, sales KPIs are a subset of metrics that are sharply focused on performance against strategic goals.

 Why Is Tracking Sales Metrics Important?

 By analyzing sales metrics, sales leaders can evaluate what is and isn’t working in the sales process.
 Armed with this information, sales leaders can optimize their teams’ activities to improve overall sales performance.
-For example, if a metric shows the sales cycle is taking longer than average, a sales leader could investigate, identify and potentially eliminate any bottlenecks causing the slowdown.
+For example, if a metric shows the sales cycle is taking longer than average, a sales leader could investigate, identify, and potentially eliminate any bottlenecks causing the slowdown.

 What Are the Most Important Sales Metrics?